KPBS - Men Say Hair Loss Drug Causes Sexual Problems And Depression

 2010 National Conference on Addiction Disorders “Sex Positive Treatment: Addressing sex-drug linkages opens the way to successful treatment.”
 Online Exclusive by Dennis Grantham

 One of the greatest impediments to success in any treatment program is the shame faced by many individuals with substance use problems.
 In an NCAD presentation called “Sex Positive Treatment: Where Angels fear to tread,” Doug Braun-Harvey cited research saying that individuals with “strong sex-drug linked” addictions carry twice the burden of shame into treatment.
-They also face a higher likelihood of dropping out of treatment, due to the inability of treatment programs and counselors to acknowledge and work with sexual behaviors linked to substance use.

 Stepping Stone to Develop Sexual Behavior Relapse Prevention Program: Program dealing with drug, sex co-addiction could prove model for others across country

 To read the San Diego Gay and Lesbian Times story, click here

 Sexual Health: A New Ally in Addiction Treatment Improvement: [in Alcoholism and Drug Abuse Weekly February 16, 2009, pages 5 & 6]

 A national drug and alcohol addiction treatment news weekly publicationFrom the Field featured an article co-written with John de Miranda on the sexual health in recovery groups.

 Is Sex Addiction Real?